lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="59357120" title="Yellowface" name="books/2023/yellowface.jpg" width="200" >}}

 Great pace.
 A real page-turner.
 Kuang makes it all look easy to deal with.

-The book flows at incredible speed and I just wanted to know where it was going.
+The book flows at incredible speed and I just wanted to know where it was going page after page.

+The author is so good you're going to sympathise with the villain of the story.

 {{</ book >}}